GAFOR: GAFOR codes

 Other weather phenomena dangerous for aviation, such as icing and turbulence are forecasted in GAMET or flight forecast.
 For this reason they are not taken into account in GAFOR.

 Transmission of Swiss GAFOR

-The GAFOR is spoken on magnetic disk or tape at Zurich and Genève.
+The GAFOR is spoken on magnetic disk or tape at Zurich and Geneva.
 The forecast enumerates weather categories in chronological order, first for groups of routes REF: 4.4.2 then for single routes REF: 4.4.3, using the ICAO spelling alphabet: